cloudquery/docs/docs/cli/history/configuration.md

 #### DSN Format

-Using TimescaleDB the DSN format used in config.hcl needs to be in the URI format and it must start with `tsdb://`, as such:
+Using TimescaleDB, the DSN format used in `config.hcl` needs to be in the URI format and it must start with `tsdb://`, as such:

 ```
 cloudquery {